Angular Card Component Overview

 </igx-card-actions>

-You can also justify the buttons so that they are layed out across the entire axis, not at the opposite ends.
-To do that, use the layout attribute an set its value to justify, like below:
+You can justify the buttons so that they are laid out across the entire axis, not at the opposite ends.
+To do that, use the layout attribute and set its value to justify, like below:

 <igx-card-actions layout="justify">